-- 2) Frontage: Lot frontages in a cluster development may be averaged together provided the average lot frontage in the cluster development is not less than 90 feet in the Single Residence "A" District and not less than 105 feet in the Single Residence "C" District and Wayside Inn Historic Preservation Residential Zone.
-In any case, no lot in a Cluster Development may have a lot frontage of less than 50 feet exclusive of any easements. - 3) Minimum Front Yard Setback:

-Residence "A" and "C" not less than 35 feet

-Wayside Inn Historic Preservation Zone not less than 50 feet

-4) Minimum Side Yard Setback:

-Residence "A" and "C" not less than 20 feet
+- 2) Frontage: Lot frontages in a cluster development may be averaged together provided the average lot from the cluster development is not less than 90 feet in the Single Residence "A" District and not less than 105 the Single Residence "C" District and Wayside Inn Historic Preservation Residential Zone.
+In any case, in a Cluster Development may have a lot frontage of less than 50 feet exclusive of any easements. - Minimum Front Yard Setback: Residence "A" and "C" Not less than 35 feet Wayside Inn Historic Preservation Zone Not less than 50 feet - Minimum Side Yard Setback: Residence "A" and "C" not less than 20 feet